redpencilio/app-borgmatic/README.md

 This step needs to be executed only once during the initial setup of the backups.
 It doesn't need to be repeated in the future when new applications are added to the backup config.

+When using Hetzner storage boxes for backup, ensure to enable SSH access (which includes Borg support) on the storage box.

 #### Generate Borgmatic config to backup a semantic.works application (once per application)
 Generate a Borgmatic configuration for the application that needs to be backed up using mu-cli.